szGabu/Left4SendProxy_Test/README.md

 * Added GameRules hook.

 ### 1.3 Changes:
-* Fixed incorrect global proxy callback in SendProxyManager::HookProxyGamerules
+* Fixed some errors
 * Now sendproxy hooks calls for each client individually
 * Removed std::string usage to prevent libstdc++ linking in linux build
+* Added interface for extensions and some missed natives